Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Introduction

 \section{Introduction}

-As the scale of pre-trained models continues to expand, the GPU memory and economic costs required to train large language models (LLMs) are also growing exponentially, becoming a threshold that is difficult for small and medium-sized research teams and companies to cross.
-During the full parameter pre-training process, when using the Adam optimizer to train 1024 tokens for a model with $W$ parameters, it is necessary to save the gradient $W$, optimizer state $3W$, and activation value of about $0.7W$, totaling about $5.7W$ of memory usage; even if recalculation technology is introduced, the memory requirement is still as high as $5W$.
-At the same time, taking the 20B model as an example, the total cost of pre-training can reach the million-dollar level, which seriously limits the popularization and application of LLM technology.
+As the scale of pre-trained language models (LLMs) continues to grow, the associated GPU memory and financial costs are increasing exponentially, posing a significant barrier for small- and medium-sized research teams and enterprises.
+During full-parameter training, using the Adam optimizer to train 1024 tokens for a model with $W$ parameters requires storing gradients, optimizer states, and activation values, resulting in a total memory footprint of around $4.7W$.
+Even with the combination of recomputation techniques, the memory demand remains as high as $4W$.
+Furthermore, taking a 20B-parameter model as an example, the total training cost can reach the million-dollar range, severely limiting the adoption and deployment of LLM technologies.

-The conventional 3D distributed parallel training slices model parameters and optimizer states across multiple GPUs to overcome single-card memory limitations, yet its costs have become increasingly apparent.
-On one hand, as model scales grow, inter-node communication frequency and data throughput surge dramatically, causing communication overhead to consume substantial training time; on the other hand, continuously operating dozens to hundreds of high-end A100/A800 GPUs incurs exorbitant compute expenses, driving total economic investment to new heights.
-By contrast, are shown in Table \ref{4090/a100}, although cost-effective high-performance clusters like RTX 4090 or DCU7000 have emerged, their limited per-card bandwidth and memory make full-parameter pre-training at large scale infeasible, creating a pressing gap in cost and performance.
+Conventional 3D distributed parallel training mitigates single-GPU memory constraints by partitioning model parameters, gradients and optimizer states across multiple devices.
+However, its growing costs have become increasingly evident.
+As model scales expand, inter-node communication frequency and data volume rise sharply, with communication overhead consuming a significant portion of training time.
+Simultaneously, operating dozens to hundreds of high-end A100/A800 GPUs leads to exorbitant compute costs, substantially increasing overall financial investment.
+In contrast, as shown in Table \ref{4090/a100}, cost-effective yet high-performance GPUs such as RTX 4090 have become increasingly available.
+However, despite their advantages in compute capability and affordability, their limited memory capacity and interconnect bandwidth make large-scale training infeasible.
+This highlights a critical gap between hardware cost-efficiency and the scalability requirements of modern model training.

-However, there is currently no mature algorithm to fully leverage these low-cost clusters under resource constraints.
-The prevalent approach, DeepSpeed’s OffLoad, enables model training on limited GPUs but incurs substantial performance degradation and increased time cost due to frequent migration of parameters, optimizer states, activations, and gradients between GPU and host memory, without guaranteed reduction in overall cost.
+Despite the growing availability of low-cost GPU clusters, there is still no mature algorithm capable of fully utilizing them under resource constraints.
+The predominant solution, DeepSpeed Offloading, allows training on limited GPU resources but suffers from significant performance degradation and increased training time.
+These inefficiencies stem from frequent data transfers between GPU and host memory, such as those involving parameters, optimizer states, activations, and gradients, often without delivering a corresponding reduction in total training cost.